yuhsianghuang/blog/_posts/2018-05-05-attention-multilabel.md

     - Using the final class node vector for each binary classification.
         - The classifier is shared among all classes.
+        - Unaware of difference of classes, force the model to learn better class-aware encoded vector in the message passing phase.
 - Hierarchical attention is proposed to deal with large number of classes and huge graph.
-    - K (K ≪ min{|V|, C}) intermediate attentional factors are introduced.
+    - Introduce intermediate attentional factors for reduce the computation cost.

-- In order to perform well on this task, two correlation structures must be captured
+- In order to perform well on this task, two correlation structures must be captured: those within the label set and those between the label set and input subgraphs.

 - Experiments:
     - Datasets:
         - 9cancers: